miurla/babyagi-ui/README.md

 [![SerpAPI](./public/images/serpapi-logo.png)](https://serpapi.com/)

-- The SerpAPI team is providing the search API credits for requests made on the demo site of this project. ⭐️
+- The SerpAPI team is providing the search API credits for requests made on [the demo site](https://babyagi-ui.vercel.app/) of this project! ⭐️
 - 🔍 [SerpAPI](https://serpapi.com/): Scrape Google and other search engines from our fast, easy, and complete API.

 ## Credit